Fighting Malignant Meningioma – Makpal’s Inspiring Story

 I am very grateful to the doctors at Sheba Medical Center as they helped not only me but my mother as well.

 Let me tell you a little bit about myself.
 My name is Makpal and I am from Kazakhstan.
 I was diagnosed with a brain tumor in 2008, in a clinic in Almaty, Kazakhstan.
 We had to choose between Germany, Turkey and Israel for treatment.
-Based on the recommendation of our relative, who had undergone treatment at Sheba Medical Center, to arrange all treatment details with the International Medical Tourism Division – we decided to go to Israel.
+Based on the recommendation of our relative, who had undergone treatment at Sheba Medical Center, to arrange all treatment details with the Global patient services – we decided to go to Israel.

 It was very hard for me to recover from the flight from Kazakhstan to Israel and I was very glad an ambulance met me at the airport.
 I was admitted to the ER just after arrival and received an IV infusion.
 The doctors prepared me for examination and transferred me to my room, so I was able to get acquainted with my physician.

 Dr. Zvi Cohen, Deputy Director of the Department of Neurosurgery

 My diagnosis – malignant meningioma – was verified by Israeli specialists and I was lucky to be treated by Dr. Zvi Cohen, Deputy Director of the Department of Neurosurgery.

 The surgery was very extensive and lasted 11 hours.
 My postoperative recovery took 24 hours, but in spite of it all I was surprised that the entire treatment wasn’t difficult and passed by with no side effects.
 Since my disease was malignant, I traveled back to Israel a month after my surgery to undergo radiotherapy.
 After that, I stayed at home for 5 years until 2013, when a follow-up examination in Israel revealed that my disease had relapsed, and I underwent radiotherapy once again.
 I have been OK ever since.